Idioblast: Crystals

-Known Roles of Idioblasts in Plants
+Known roles of idioblasts in plants

 Avocado isoblasts contain the lipid persin which is known for its antifungal capabilities.
 There is current research into the effects of persin in breast cancer treatment.
 Avocado isoblasts also contain oil, which is harvested and consumed as avocado oil.

-Arcacaea produce calcium oxalate raphides for defense against herbivores.
-When damaged, sap from the plant of saliva from the animal will cause the idioblast to swell and hydraulically shoot the raphides out.
+Araceae produce calcium oxalate raphides for defense against herbivores.
+When damaged, sap from the plant and saliva from the animal will cause the idioblast to swell and hydraulically shoot the raphides out.
 Consumption of the raphides can cause oral pain, vomiting, hypersalivation, and swelling of the pharynx.

 Rhododendron Vireya have small, thin leaves when compared to other subgenuses of Rhododendron, and inversely have much greater volumes of water storing idioblasts.
 The Vireya subgroup is believed to have developed specialized idioblasts to aid the water metrics within its small leaves to counter the lack of volume.

 Development

-Idioblast cells are believed to be the precursors for guard cells, trichiomes, gland cells, and subsidiary cells of stomata.
+Idioblast cells are believed to be the precursors for guard cells, trichomes, gland cells, and subsidiary cells of stomata.
 The uneven division of idioblasts causes extreme differentiation in their daughter cells, with many daughter cells having different functions from their parent cell.
 How or why a singular idioblast forms among other cells is unknown.